make-all/tuya-local/README.md

 [![BuyMeCoffee](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/jasonrumney)

-This is a Home Assistant add-on to support Wi-fi devices running Tuya firmware without going via the Tuya cloud.
+This is a Home Assistant integration to support Wi-fi devices running Tuya firmware without going via the Tuya cloud.
 Currently only WiFi devices are supported, Tuya also makes Zigbee, BLE and other devices that connect to WiFi using a gateway, such devices are not yet